FStarLang/FStar/README.md

 By default F* only verifies the input code, it does not execute it.
-To execute F* code one needs to translate it to OCaml using the OCaml backend (the `--codegen OCaml` command-line argument to F*).
+To execute F* code one needs to translate it to OCaml using the OCaml backend (the `--codegen OCaml` command-line argument to F\*).
 The generated executable OCaml code most often depends on a support library.
-The sources for this suport library are available in the `src/ocaml-output` directory and can be compiled by installing all pre-requisites and running `make` there (previous binaries don't include `src/ocaml-output`, so you will need the F* sources for this).
-The process and pre-requisites are the same as for [building F* using the OCaml snapshot].
+The sources for this suport library are available in the `src/ocaml-output` directory and can be compiled by installing all pre-requisites and running `make` there (previous binaries don't include `src/ocaml-output`, so you will need the F\* sources for this).
+The pre-requisites and compilation process are the same as for [building F\* using the OCaml snapshot].

-[building F* using the OCaml snapshot]:https://github.com/FStarLang/FStar/blob/master/INSTALL.md#building-f-using-the-ocaml-snapshot
+[building F\* using the OCaml snapshot]:https://github.com/FStarLang/FStar/blob/master/INSTALL.md#building-f-using-the-ocaml-snapshot

 The OCaml backend will produce `<ModuleName>.ml` files for each F* module in the code.